hisakonog/LingDataProcessScripts/README.md

-LingDataProcessScripts
+lingdata-preprocess-scripts
 ======================

-Code snippets that are useful for pre-processing linguistic data (audio, text)
+Code snippets that are (maybe) useful for pre-processing linguistic data (audio, text)